jasminebrown2308/jasminebrown2308/README.md

 - 👋 Hi, I'm @jasminebrown2308
-- 💻 I'm a CS student at the University of Warwick at the end of my first year
+- 💻 I'm a CS student at the University of Warwick, currently at the end of my first year
 - 👀 I'm interested in software, app and web development - both front-end and back-end
 - 🌱 I’m currently learning app development for iOS (using Swift) and Android (using Kotlin/Java)
 - 📫 How to reach me: email jasminebrown2308@gmail.com